Finnoy Travel - Travel Stories and Reviews

 Overnight Stop at Ranua

-Along our driving route back from Kilpisjärvi to Helsinki, we had an overnight stop at a new location.
-We headed to Ranua, which is famous for its zoo and polar bears.
-Unfortunately, we didn't have time to visit the zoo but we just slept in the hostel part of Lapland Northern Lights Hotel Ilveslinna.
+We had an overnight stop at a new location on our driving route back from Kilpisjärvi to Helsinki.
+We headed to Ranua, famous for its zoo and polar bears.
+Unfortunately, we didn't have time to visit the zoo, but we just slept in the hostel part of Lapland Northern Lights Hotel Ilveslinna.

 Hotel Ilveslinna room